Charleston School of Law: South Carolina bar-exam passage

 In South Carolina, the bar exam is administered twice a year, in July and February.
 July is the primary testing date for those who graduate in May.
 A much smaller group, generally out-of-state applicants, repeat takers, and December graduates, take the February exam.
 The school graduated its first students in May 2007 who sat for the exam in July 2007.

-In 2022, CSOL students scored a higher pass rate than students from the University of South Carolina School of Law.